BenNewman100/claude-code-context-menu/README.md

 ## Troubleshooting

 ### Context menu item doesn't appear
+- Restart Windows Explorer using the `-Silent` flag during installation
-- Try restarting Windows Explorer: `Stop-Process -Name explorer -Force`
+- Or manually restart: `Stop-Process -Name explorer -Force`
 - Verify the registry keys were created using Registry Editor (regedit)

 ### Icon doesn't show
 - The script will try to auto-detect the Claude Code executable
-- If detection fails, you can manually set the `$IconPath` variable in the script

-### "claude" command not found
+- Place a `claude-code.ico` file in the same directory as the installer script
+- The script will use the bundled icon if found

+### Error: "The system cannot find the file specified"
-- Ensure Claude Code is installed and available in your PATH
+- Ensure Claude Code is installed via npm: `npm install -g @anthropic-ai/claude-code`
-- Test by running `claude --version` in PowerShell
+- The script automatically looks for claude.cmd in `%APPDATA%\npm\`
+- If installed elsewhere, the script may need customization

 ## License